 Meet Our Board of Directors

-Andrei Codrescu is a Romanian-born American poet, novelist, essayist, screenwriter, and commentator for National Public Radio.
+Romanian-born American poet, novelist, essayist, screenwriter, and commentator for National Public Radio.
 He is the winner of the Peabody Award for his film Road Scholar, and Mac Curdy Distinguished Professor Emeritus of English at Louisiana State University.
 He lives in NYC.
+His website can be found at https://www.codrescu.com.

 Irena Grudzińska Gross emigrated from her native Poland after student unrest of 1968.
 She taught East-Central European history and literature at Emory, New York, Boston and Princeton universities.
 She is the author of many essays, articles and books, including Czesław Miłosz and Joseph Brodsky: Fellowship of Poets, The Scar of Revolution: Tocqueville, Custine and the Romantic Imagination.
 She edited books on literature and the transformation process and was responsible for the East-Central European Program at the Ford Foundation.
 She was a Guggenheim Fellow in 2018.
 She lives in NYC.